BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/Easier ECLIPSE and EOS/README.md

 * Even Easier
 * Total Chump
 * Stock Difficulty
+* Infinite Badass Difficulty (This is a buff, not a nerf!
+In case you were feeling masochistic.)

-You can use the last option to have one of the bosses remain unchanged, if you'd only wanted to nerf one of the two.
+You can use the "stock" option to have one of the bosses remain unchanged, if you'd only wanted to nerf one of the two.
 The "Easier" default is the one which intends to have the bosses still be quite dangerous.